confluentinc/cp-ansible/docs/index.rst

 Future work and additional features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Future work and additional features should be files by opening a case with Confluent Support at https://support.confluent.io
+For those with a Conluent Support contract, future work and additional features should be filed by opening a case with Confluent Support at https://support.confluent.io.

+For those without a Confluent Support Contract, please review the Contributing document [here]().

 ==========================